raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 ### State

 As mentioned above, Signal's current value depends on whether it has observers or not.
-Therefore, Airstream also offers State – a reactive variable that is **eager**, not lazy, and remembers its current value.
+Therefore, Airstream also offers State – a reactive variable that is **eager** (strict), not lazy, and remembers its current value.

-State does need observers to run.
+State does not need observers to run.
 State calls its own `onStart` method which works just as described in the [Starting Observables](#starting-observables) section above).

 Therefore, all the lazy observables that the State depends on get started automatically when such dependent state is initialized.
 For example: